Federico Bessone (footballer, born 1984): Millwall

 On 18 February 2014, he signed a short-term contract with Millwall.

 AE Prat

 For the 2016–17 season he returned to Spain with AE Prat.

 FC Andorra

 In December 2018 he signed for FC Andorra.
 He then signed for IC d'Escaldes.

 Coaching career

 On 10 August 2021 Bessone was appointed manager of Inter Club d'Escaldes.
 He won the Andorran Supercup, but was sacked on 30 April 2021 after five winless games in a row with the team in the top spot of the league.

 For the 2022–23 season Bessone was manager of Atlètic Club d'Escaldes.
 He guided the club to its first league title.

 For the 2023–24 season Bessone joined FC Santa Coloma.
 With them, he knocked out Borac Banja Luka in the first round of the 2025-26 UEFA Conference League qualifying.

 On 22 September 2025 he was appointed manager of Slovenian giants Olimpija Ljubljana.

+Bessone left Olimpija at the end of 2025–26 season, having finished fourth in the Slovenian league championship.
+That same month, Bessone signed for the Croatian HNL side Osijek.